 Some of the cast have appeared in amateur dramatic productions before, so they’re not complete novices, but it’s very different performing to camera, since the actors are supposed to be in natural situations rather than performing for an audience.
 Thigh slappers not required on set!
 One section that really highlights the calibre of acting comes early on, when George and Smoggy are drowning their sorrows ahead of being recalled to active service.
 It’s not easy being a convincing drunk when you’re drinking ginger ale rather than whisky at 10.00 am, so the scene can be in the can before the bar opens for real.
 However, watch Billie’s facial movements, and observe how Clive has to strive to enunciate the simple words ‘active service,’ and you’re witnessing film acting at its best.
 No shouting, posturing or twisted facial expressions, just crisp dialogue delivered in the best way to suit the mood of the scene.
 Most of the performances are good or even very good, verging on excellent.
 Even Robbie Gallagher’s non-speaking role as the assassin has a crisp, professional look about it, so it was good to learn when I interviewed him recently that he has a meatier role in The Cucaracha Club: The Route of All Evil.

 There are occasions when the acting goes a little over the top, but that can happen in any film.
-Mark Lord’s ambassador relies rather too much on facial expressions, and occasionally Carrington’s PA – played by Karen Love – relies more on body language rather than dialogue to deliver her lines, losing the natural effect in the process, but these are minor criticisms really.
+Mark Lord’s ambassador relies rather too much on facial expressions, and occasionally Carrington’s PA – played by Karen Love -uses body language rather than dialogue to deliver her lines, losing the natural effect in the process, but these are minor criticisms really.
 The whole cast pull together to create a very watchable film, and for many of them it’s a first appearance in front of the cameras.

 George and Smoggy – the not-so-special agents are about to deliver!